How to Start a Podcast and Measure Its Impact in 2021

 For an established brand with a preexisting strong online presence, this is a must-do promotional tactic from the very beginning!
 (Really, everyone should be making SEO a focus of their promotion strategy!
 In fact, we were able to connect with all four of our host interviewees because we found them online with a quick google search.
 If their SEO game wasn’t so strong, we wouldn’t have been able to find them to bring forth their insights to you!).

-Actually, Brian was full of awesome podcast promotion strategies.
-Take a read through the interview excerpt of promoting a podcast with Brian to see how a mere $20 translates into thousands of listeners, among other genius tips.
+Actually, Peters was full of awesome podcast promotion strategies.
+Take a read through the interview excerpt of promoting a podcast with Peters to see how a mere $20 translates into thousands of listeners, among other genius tips.

 Generating Revenue with Your Podcast Through Podcast Advertising

 Podcast advertising is a great way to generate revenue for your show but earning advertiser dollars doesn’t happen overnight and should only be approached once you have established a solid following.
-According to Jon, John, and Larry, your audience doesn’t have to be large in order to be attractive to potential advertisers, but it does have to be highly-targeted.
-John explains:
+According to Nastor, Wall, and Jordan, your audience doesn’t have to be large in order to be attractive to potential advertisers, but it does have to be highly-targeted.
+Wall explains:

 “For us, it’s such a highly focused audience.
 We found that there are advertisers that don’t care how big the volume is.
 [What they do like is] seeing that they got 30 qualified leads over the course of the quarter from sponsoring the podcast.
 If you’re selling a marketing automation product where a customer is worth five-figures or more a year, then [what you spent on sponsorship for those leads] is a great bargain.
 But, if you’re selling toothpaste you wouldn’t be talking to us.
 If an advertiser is well aligned with our content, it’s a great opportunity to get business in the door.”

-In Larry’s case, advertisers who are interested in his podcast’s core audience of media producers, are companies that sell expensive, highly-specialised production equipment.
+In Jordan’s case, advertisers who are interested in his podcast’s core audience of media producers, are companies that sell expensive, highly-specialized production equipment.
 In offering potential advertisers a scope-focused audience, it’s clear who the opportunity should appeal to, as well as deters others who are looking for sheer volume.
-Larry explains:
+Jordan explains:

-Jon’s experience actually builds on Larry’s quotes above.
+Nastor’s experience actually builds on Jordan’s quotes above.
 In his experience, by offering reach into a highly-targeted audience, you can actually charge more for advertising.

 If you’re new to the term, CPM refers to an advertising industry standard of measuring reach.
 Though the acronym technically translates to ‘Cost Per Mille,’ it really means ‘Cost Per Thousand people reached.’
 Here’s some more introductory information on CPM, if you’d like to learn more.